willie68/go_mapproxy/README.md

 You can prefetch single/multiple system with the `system` and `zoom` parameter.
 All tiles of the the systems from 0 to zoom will be prefetched.
 (At this time no prefetch bonding boxes are configurable) Be aware you need the space for that.
 Prefechting with level 8 is round about 1GB. (depends on the wms provider) Level 9 ~ 5GB...
 (And it will take some time)

-example: `gomapproxy .c config.yaml -s gebco -z 9`
+example: `gomapproxy -c config.yaml -s gebco -z 9`

 This will prefetch all tiles from the server with the alias gebco for zoom levels 0 to 9.